kangminsuk/projects-example-brainiak/project.md

 Additionally,

-- Insert a new cell by clicking on `Cell > Insert Cell Below`
+- Insert a new cell by clicking on `Insert > Insert Cell Below`
 - Change its type to `markdown` using the toolbar on the top of the notebook.
 - Enter some text (in markdown) to share something interesting about the output table above it.